Shireen-Gupta/Diabetes_Prediction/README.md

-# Diabetes_Prediction
+# Diabetes Prediction

-This project is a machine learning model that predicts the likelihood of a person having diabetes based on health-related features.
-It is built using an Artificial Neural Network (ANN).
-It achieves an accuracy of approximately 79%. on the test dataset
+This project implements an **Artificial Neural Network (ANN)** to predict the likelihood of diabetes in individuals, achieving an accuracy of approximately **79%** on the test dataset.

 ---

 # Files Uploaded

-Diabetes_Prediction.ipynb -> File containing data analysis, model training and testing
+- **`Diabetes_Prediction.ipynb`** → Contains data preprocessing, exploratory analysis, model training, evaluation, and testing.
 ---
 ## 📑 Dataset